-If you have questions about degenerative disc disease or would like to set up an appointment with a physician specializing in degenerative disc disease diagnosis and treatment, please contact the ONS Spine Center.
+If you have questions about degenerative disc disease or would like to set up an appointment with a physician specializing in degenerative disc disease diagnosis and treatment, please schedule an appointment with a neurosurgeon at the ONS Spine Center.